coudertlab/simple-adsorption-workflow/README.md

 - [x] Optional : Download cif directly from the CSD database.
 It requires the installation of the CSD API in the environment. e.g : `python src/download_cif_from_csd.py KAXQIL`
 - [ ] Download all cifs files given a material name
 - [ ] Add to the workflow a step to select the minimum unit cell in order to avoid the bias from periodic boundary conditions.
-In practice, one runs a raspa simulation with all defaults parameters and 0 steps, it then returns some basic information, like the perpendicular lentghs.
+In practice, one runs a RASPA simulation with all defaults parameters and 0 steps, it then returns some basic information, like the perpendicular lengths which could be used to define the minimal supercell.
 - [ ] Implement the job launcher depending on the node architecture (ask SIMAP people)

 ## For future development